scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 Both combo boxes and lists are forms of the choice form type.
 The combo boxes resemble drop down menus and lists are similar to list pickers in HTML.
-Functionally they are very similar as for form filling.
+Functionally, they are very similar to form filling.
 The value ``/V`` and appearance stream ``/AS`` need to be set to their exported values.
 The ``/Op`` yields a list of lists associating the exported value with the value that appears in the widget.